 - Direct links to webpages

 If you’re thinking it’s a lot to take in, fret not!
 This article will discuss what Google ad extensions are, what each ad extension type does and how to choose the correct extensions for your business so you can get the most out of them.

-What is an ad extension and how do they work?
+What is an ad extension?

 Ad extensions are extra pieces of information that “extend” your ads with useful features for users.
 Because they expand your ads, that means they take up more space on the search results page which, in itself, increases CTR.
 Instant bonus.

 Google Ads will select for you which extensions to show in order to maximise the performance of your ads, based on each individual search on Google.
 It’s best if you use all the extensions relevant to what you want from your ad.

 The whole point is to add as much content to your ad as possible and thanks to these extensions your ad will have higher visibility and prominence in the results, adding value and improving your ROI.

 The total number of clicks usually increases, as you are providing people with extra ways to interact and contact you, such as with maps or calls for instance.

 How are manual extensions different from automatic extensions?